hazelcast/hazelcast-ra/README.md

 You need to tell Hazelcast to use a specified class loader to lookup classes internally.
 A sample code line for this could be `config.setClassLoader(getClass().getClassLoader())`.

-# Sample Code for J2EE Integration
+# Sample Code for Java EE Integration

-Please see our sample application for <a href="https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/jca-ra" target="_blank">J2EE Integration</a>.
+Please see our sample application for <a href="https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/jca-ra" target="_blank">Java EE Integration</a>.

 # Configuring Resource Adapter

 Deploying and configuring the Hazelcast resource adapter is no different than configuring any other resource adapter since the Hazelcast resource adapter is a standard JCA one.
-However, resource adapter installation and configuration is container-specific, so please consult your J2EE vendor documentation for details.
+However, resource adapter installation and configuration is container-specific, so please consult your Java EE vendor documentation for details.
 The most common steps are:

 1. Add the `hazelcast-`*version*`.jar` and `hazelcast-jca-`*version*`.jar` to the container's classpath.
 Usually there is a lib directory that is loaded automatically by the container on startup.
 2. Deploy `hazelcast-jca-rar-`*version*`.rar`.
 Usually there is some kind of a deploy directory.
 The name of the directory varies by container.